yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Host/How_to_Flash_Linux_System_from_U-boot.rst

 .. http://processors.wiki.ti.com/index.php/How_to_Flash_Linux_System_from_U-boot

-How to Flash Linux System from U-boot
+How to Flash from U-boot Shell
 ================================================

 .. ifconfig:: CONFIG_part_family in ('J7_family')